-The practice manager had overall responsibility for the management and clinical leadership of the practice, and was responsible for the day to day running of the service.
+The registered manager had overall responsibility for the management of the practice.
+The assistant manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Each member of staff was assigned a different lead role to help support the governance of the practice.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.